microsoft/NubesGen/docs/runtimes/nodejs.md

 This command is the one used to run the Node.js application.
-By default, this command is `npm run start:prod`, which is the default with [NestJS](https://nestjs.com/), but this should be specifically configured depending ont the framework used.
+By default, this command is `npm run start:prod`, which is the default with [NestJS](https://nestjs.com/), but this should be specifically configured depending on the framework used.

 ### The `PORT` environment variable